heyfado/DullCortex/README.md

-## " A quick way to fix Razer Synapse"
+## "A quick way to fix Razer Synapse"

 Hello,
 This is a quick script I threw together to remove the Razer Game Manager (& Service) from my computer.